-On May 5, 2017 Sally Field gave a talk at the Lee Strasberg Theatre and Film Institute.
+On May 5, 2017, Sally Field gave a talk at The Lee Strasberg Theatre & Film Institute.
 After working and training with Lee Strasberg, The Method has been instrumental to her life and career.

-Finding success as a 17 year old as the title character in Gidget and then The Flying Nun, Sally Fields become quite uninspired as she lost faith in her own acting.
-“I had no tools to be working on, but I was utterly alive because [on stage is] where I lived”, she explains.
-After having a breakdown on set, she is directed by a fellow actor to the Actor’s Studio in LA.
-She then met and performed for Lee Strasberg
+Sally Field broke out into the industry at an early age.
+At just seventeen, she was as the titular character in the popular television series Gidget and, soon after, The Flying Nun.
+Despite her success, Field become quite uninspired and lost faith in her own acting abilities.
+“I had no tools to be working on, but I was utterly alive because [on stage is] where I lived,” she explained.
+After having a breakdown on the set of The Flying Nun, she was directed by a fellow actor to the Actors Studio in Los Angeles.
+There, she met and performed for Lee Strasberg.

-She began taking classes with Lee until his death.
-According to Sally, Lee and The Method changed her life, her acting, and her passion.
-On working at the Actor’s Studio, she says, “I heard Lee’s words: ‘where you want to be is where you are right now'”.
-Since an actor’s work is never done, she recognized the necessity of constant training.
+She continued taking classes with Lee until his death in 1982.
+According to Field, Lee Strasberg and The Method changed both her acting and her life.
+On working at the Actors Studio, she recalled, “I heard Lee’s words: Where you want to be is where you are right now.”
+She recognizes that an actor’s training is never complete and the necessity of continued work on your craft.